scrive/nix-workshop/code/06-infrastructure/01-caching-nix.md

 At this point, there is no simple way to find out all evaluation time dependencies to push.
-But in case we really want to push all evaluation time dependencies, there is still one nuclear option
+But in case we really want to push all evaluation time dependencies, there is still one nuclear option.

 ## Push All Nix Derivations